Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 # Inter-Layer Comunication

-Our Inter layer comunications have been based on the principle of *Separation of Concerns* [7] .
+Our Inter-layer communications have been based on the principle of *Separation of Concerns* [7].
 Following this principle, we have made sure that at each step each layer knows only as much is it needs.
-The style and presentation is sent to the client machine, upon whichonly the client is able to interactt with it.
+The style and presentation is sent to the client machine, upon which only the client is able to interact with it.
 The Busisness Logic has been placed as a separate module on the web-server and it only has read access to the financial data on the database.
 The logic of the Data Harvester is outside of the Django Web-Server and it does not have any connection with any of the website components other than the write access to the database.

 # User Interaction Process Diagram